Physical oceanography: Planetary waves

 A Kelvin wave is any progressive wave that is channeled between two boundaries or opposing forces (usually between the Coriolis force and a coastline or the equator).
 There are two types, coastal and equatorial.
 Kelvin waves are gravity driven and non-dispersive.
 This means that Kelvin waves can retain their shape and direction over long periods of time.
 They are usually created by a sudden shift in the wind, such as the change of the trade winds at the beginning of the El Niño-Southern Oscillation.

-Coastal Kelvin waves follow shorelines and will always propagate in a counterclockwise direction in the Northern hemisphere (with the shoreline to the right of the direction of travel) and clockwise in the Southern hemisphere.
+Coastal Kelvin waves follow shorelines and will always propagate in a counterclockwise direction in the Northern Hemisphere (with the shoreline to the right of the direction of travel) and clockwise in the Southern Hemisphere.

-Equatorial Kelvin waves propagate to the east in the Northern and Southern hemispheres, using the equator as a guide.
+Equatorial Kelvin waves propagate to the east in both the Northern Hemisphere and Southern Hemisphere, using the equator as a guide.

 Kelvin waves are known to have very high speeds, typically around 2–3 meters per second.
 They have wavelengths of thousands of kilometers and amplitudes in the tens of meters.